NCEAS/pfx-commercial/portfolio/text/notes.md

 ## @holland2016 - The impact of access restrictions on fishery income diversification of US West Coast fishermen

+vessels that entered West Coast fisheries less diversified than those that entered before IFQs (and of course cost is increased to get into these fisheries for those that were not already participants)

+diversification declined at a time following catch share programs on the West Coast

+catch share programs may reduce variability and offset the effects of lower diversity -- found that year-to-year vessel revenue decreased after catch shares (and average revenue increased for most)

 ## @dymond2014 - Diversifying managed forests to increase resilience

 diversity of planting in forestry can increase and stabilize revenue but especially if combined with removing high risk species (to pine beetle) initially